PlayVoice/lora-svc/README.md

 # UNI-SVC, singing voice conversion based on whisper and UnivNet and NSF

 You will feel the beauty of the code from this project.

+Target to develop **Lora** for SVC.

 Uni-SVC main branck is for singing voice clone based on whisper with speaker encoder and speaker adapter.

-Model which contains 66 singers is training~~~~
+Model **which contains 66 singers of 50 hours singing data** is training~~~~

-Uni-SVC for baker (release state v0.3): branch https://github.com/PlayVoice/Uni-SVC/tree/uni-svc-baker, experiment on pure speech
+Uni-SVC for **baker** (release state v0.3): branch https://github.com/PlayVoice/Uni-SVC/tree/uni-svc-baker, experiment on pure speech

-Uni-SVC for Opencpop (release state v0.2): branch https://github.com/PlayVoice/Uni-SVC/tree/uni-svc-opencpop
+Uni-SVC for **Opencpop** (release state v0.2): branch https://github.com/PlayVoice/Uni-SVC/tree/uni-svc-opencpop

-### Awesome opensource singing voice conversion
+## Awesome opensource singing voice conversion

 https://github.com/innnky/so-vits-svc